blahblahblah-/subway-ridership/README.md

 # NYC Subway Ridership

-A front-end only React app, providing visualization of daily NYC Subway ridership and trends using turnstiles data, inspired by wanting to see the impact of covid-19 on transit usage.
+A frontend-only React app, providing visualization of daily NYC Subway ridership and trends using turnstiles data, inspired by wanting to see the impact of COVID-19 on transit usage.
 Heavily relies on aggregated daily turnstiles data by [qri](https://qri.cloud).
 Some front-end elements sampled from [The Weekendest](https://github.com/blahblahblah-/theweekendest/) and [goodservice.io](https://github.com/blahblahblah-/goodservice).

 Project was started with using [Create React App](https://create-react-app.dev/docs/getting-started/).
 Uses [Mapbox](https://www.mapbox.com) for maps, [Semantic UI React](https://react.semantic-ui.com/) for UI elements, [Nivo](https://nivo.rocks/) for graphs.